splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows-msi.rst

 .. note:: The ``ProgramData`` folder is hidden by default on Windows.

-Next, proceed with the GUI, or follow the instructions to install the Collector using a Powershell terminal.
+Next, follow the installer steps, or install the Collector using a PowerShell terminal.

 .. _windows-manual-installer-gui: